BelalC/sign2text/README.md

 This project was developed as my portfolio project at the Data Science Retreat (Batch 09) in Berlin.
 Please feel free to fork/comment/collaborate!
 Presentation slides are available in the repo :)

+Dataset - Google Drive link - https://drive.google.com/drive/folders/1-t8rgN3eOW99KGDy7U0HJhrbbwOe-5Wh?usp=sharing

+All the data is already split into train/validation subsets, and labelled with letters from A-Z.

+NOTE - the Massey dataset I've included is already pre-processed and is only a subset of the entire dataset (part 5).
+I added padding due to odd shaped images, and also dropped a colour channel as there was a lot of green screen background in the images.
+Dropping the colour channel didn't cause any significant changes in performance so I've left it in.
+You can get the raw data directly from Massey University.

 # Usage

 The entire pipeline (web camera -> image crop -> pre-processing -> classification) can be executed by running the live_demo.py script.